hpc/charliecloud/doc/ch-image.rst

   4. If `ch-image` is installed: :code:`ch-image` internal storage.

+  5. If Podman is installed: Podman internal storage.

+  6. If Docker is installed: Docker internal storage.

-  5. Otherwise: No format inference.
+  7. Otherwise: No format inference.

 Examples